 VA 201 is geared towards individuals looking to build on their experience in G&S 101.
 It is an interactive workshop that will train participants to understand what it means and how to be an LGBTQ+ ally.
 This training will also give participants a better understanding of heterosexual and cisgender privilege and how this relates to being an ally.

-more information or questions please email email@example.com.
+If you would like more information or have questions please email firstname.lastname@example.org.

 To request a workshop, please complete the Safe Zone Workshop Request Form below .